Anant23452/Namaste-dev-tinder/src/readme.md

 -improve schema options in
--put appropriate schema and update timestamps in schema -Data sanitization -add api validation for each field
+-put appropriate schema and update timestamps in schema -Data sanitization -add api validation for each field -Install validator from npm
+-Add validator to all schema through reading with npm library